 They are hardly alone.
-Family O's workaround to a place of residence in the United States is part of one of America's least widely known immigration stories.
+The O family's detour to the United States is part of one of America's least widely known immigration stories.

 Around 350 000 travelers arrive by air in the United States every day.
 From Asia, South America and Africa, they come mainly with visas allowing them to travel, study, do business or attend a conference for a permitted period of time.
 But when their visas expire, some of them fall into the same illegal status that is often associated with migrants appearing on the southern border.

-Nearly half of the approximately 11 million undocumented immigrants currently in the country did not go through the desert or the Rio Grande to enter the country; they arrived with a legal visa, passed the check at the airport - and stayed.
+Nearly half of the estimated 11 million undocumented immigrants currently in the country did not cross the desert or the Rio Grande to enter the country; they flew in with a legal visa, were checked at the airport - and stayed.

 Of the approximately 3,5 million undocumented immigrants who entered the country between 2010 and 2017, 65% came with official permission affixed to their passports, according to new data compiled by the Center for Migration Studies.
 More people came from India during this period than from any other country.

-“The big missed story of immigration is that twice as many people entered with a visa than illegally crossed the border in recent years,” said Robert Warren, a demographer who calculated delinquency data from an annual survey of the American Community by the Census Bureau.
+“The big overlooked immigration story is that more than twice as many people have entered with visas than have crossed illegally in recent years,” said Robert Warren, a demographer who quantified delinquency data using the Census Bureau's annual American Community Survey.

 Since Trump has called for the hiring of thousands of new border patrol agents and the construction of miles of new fences, federal immigration authorities have allocated relatively few resources to the much larger number of illegal immigrants who have expired.